Metal Recycling or Metal Up-cycling, as the artisans themselves call it, has developed into an art form in Zimbabwe.

-The welders, often have a background as car mechanics or they were trained in the industry, but due to 15 years+ of economic crisis, people have had to make a plan.
-The welders, we are trading with, have learned the finer welding art from other welders, its learning by doing.
-The new status as artist or crafter, gives them not only income and employment in their own workshops, but status in the local community and hope for the future.
+The welders, often have a background as car mechanics or they were trained in the industry, but due to 15 years or more of economic crisis, people have had to make a plan.
+The welders, we are trading with, have learned fine welding art from other welders, usually it is learning by doing. – Being a an artist or crafter, gives them not only income and employment in their own workshops, but status in the local community and hope for the future.

-The welders are really good !
-The animals and birds have live expressions: some of them look curious, some look naughty, some look hesitante, – see for your self, they are great !
+The welders are very talented !
+The animals and birds have real life expressions: some of them look curious, others angry, some hesitante or playful – see for your self, they are great !